redecentralize/redecentralize-website/_posts/blog/2020-02-07-breaking-big-tech-open.md

 The second point means it still wouldn’t become it easier for other companies to compete or to experiment with alternative business models.

 Right now, it’s near impossible to compete with Facebook and Amazon since their dominance is built on ‘network effects’.
 Both companies strictly police their user network and data.
-People aren’t choosing these platforms because they are better any more, they default to them because that’s where everyone else is.
+People aren’t choosing these platforms because they are better, they default to them because that’s where everyone else is.
 Connectivity and reach is vital for people to communicate, share, organise and sell — there’s no option but to go where most people already are.
 So we’re increasingly locked in.
 We need to make it possible for other providers and services to thrive.

 ## Breaking big tech open